the-collab-lab/smart-shopping-list-deprecated/ORIENTATION.md

 ## How does it all work?

-The project is organized in GitHub as a set of [user stories](https://www.mountaingoatsoftware.com/agile/user-stories), each with a description of the desired functionality as well as [acceptance criteria](https://www.leadingagile.com/2014/09/acceptance-criteria/) (AC) that describe how you know whether the task or story is complete.
+The project is organized in GitHub as a set of [user stories](https://www.mountaingoatsoftware.com/agile/user-stories), each with a description of the desired functionality as well as [acceptance criteria](https://www.leadingagile.com/2014/09/acceptance-criteria/ (AC)) that describe how you know whether the task or story is complete.
 You can find the stories on [the project board]({link to the cohort repo project board}) on GitHub.
 This is referred to as the “backlog” (the collection of stories) and represents the work needed to complete the project.

 A task or story is “done” when the following are all true: